rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    After Docker installation, the same Docker commands are applicable on all operating systems:

+   PROTIP: Some Docker commands work without the Docker daemon running.

 0. List all docker command options:

    <tt><strong>docker